wargabasdat/Seleksi-2023-Tugas-1/README.md

 The center of this database is the `Season`, which stores the years of the championships, starting from 1950.
 A season has many `Races`, so their relationship will be _one-to-many_, with a _total participation_ side on `Races`.
 Each race has its own results, so `Results` is established as its own entity that has a _one-to-one_ relationship with `Races`.

 A `Driver` is its own entity.
-On the Formula 1 website, drivers aren't assigned IDs, so because of that - and for the sake of simplicity - the primary key will be their names in this database.
+On the Formula 1 website, drivers aren't assigned IDs, so the primary key will be their names in this database.
 Driver's numbers also can't be used to identify drivers, because they can change every year - for example, before Max Verstappen won his first championship in 2021, he raced with the number 33, not 1 (number 1 is usually reserved for championship winners).
 In real life examples of databases, people should be assigned unique IDs and not just be uniquely identified by name.

 `Results` contain the results of multiple drivers of each race, so it has a _many-to-one_ relationship with `Drivers`, with `Results` having a _total participation_. `DriverStandings` is also its own entity and keeps track of many drivers at the same time, so its relationship with `Driver` is _many-to-one_, in which `DriverStandings` has _total participation_.

-The final diagram is as follows:

 ![Entity relationship diagram of the Formula 1 website](https://github.com/ilmagita/Seleksi-2023-Tugas-1/assets/52821168/9b389ce2-67e4-4a4d-a17a-f39515631fc1)

 ## Relational diagram